BasitScribe/fynd-ai-intern-task2/Readme.md

 }

 Rules:
-- The output must be valid JSON
+- Output must be valid JSON.
-- No markdown or extra explanation
+- Do not include markdown or extra explanation.

-Backend Setup (FastAPI)
+The {rating} and {review_text} placeholders are filled in at runtime.

-Navigate to backend:
+4. Running the Backend (FastAPI)

-cd task2/backend
+From the task2/backend folder:

 Create and activate a virtual environment: